Pluribus AI 2024 Election Autopsy

 88 videos

-The corpus is unsparing here.
-Of the 620 findings clustered to this theme across 58 voices and 88 videos — driving more than 157M views in our sample — the party’s economic argument is treated not as a misunderstanding but as a credibility breach.
-The distribution is the tell: 234 of those findings come from the left-of-center and center quadrants, with the largest single share from mainstream-left commentators.
+The study is unsparing here.
+Of the 620 quotes clustered to this theme across 58 voices and 88 videos — driving more than 157M views in our sample — the party’s economic argument is treated not as a misunderstanding but as a credibility breach.
+The distribution is the tell: 234 of those quotes come from the left-of-center and center quadrants, with the largest single share from mainstream-left commentators.
 This is the most engaged-with theme on the friendly side of the dial.
 The party’s closest allies are the loudest voices saying the economic message did not work.

 They were telling people the economy was great while people were watching their grocery bill double.
 You cannot win that argument by repeating yourself louder.